Grivn/normalizejson/README.md

 ### Create Provider

-To take use of NormalizeJSON, you should create a `FormatProvider`.
+To take use of NormalizeJSON, you should create a provider `FormatProvider`.

 ```go
 package main